datatrigger/datatrigger/content/post/Highlights.md

 ---
 title: "Code highlighting with Hugo"
-summary: "In this article we test the different ways of highlighting code with the static site generator Hugo."
+summary: "Test : different ways of highlighting code with Hugo."
 date: 2020-04-26T13:41:21+02:00
-draft: true
+draft: false
 ---

-bla bla

 # This is type 1 header

+This is regular text.

-*this is italic*
+*this is italic.*

-**this is bold**
+**this is bold.**

 # Python / Code Fences